-Jefferson is a single dad of two great kids, a Coug, a fan of live anything over recorded anything, a former blonde, ex-rock magazine editor, Sounders supporter, licensed flagger, marathon runner, black belt in both Tae Kwon Do and Thai Kickboxing, soccer fan/player/coach, published novelist, Frosted Flakes fan, two step and swing dancer, Kurosawa movie buff, future cask aged microbrew owner, future punk band singer, the founder of Keeper Studios, and a failed guitarist that keeps playing anyways ...
+Jefferson is a single dad of two great kids, a Coug, a fan of live anything over recorded anything, a former blonde, ex-rock magazine editor, Sounders and Reign supporter, licensed teacher and flagger, 18x marathon runner, black belt in both Tae Kwon Do and Thai Kickboxing, pop culture convention worker, soccer fan/player/coach/media, published novelist, Frosted Flakes fan, two step and swing dancer, Kurosawa movie buff, future punk band singer, the founder of Keeper Studios and ShotgunProse (dot com), and a failed guitarist/musician that keeps playing anyways ...

 Seattle Mariners 4